Vegetable Lamb of Tartary: Characteristics

 Thomas Browne's Pseudodoxia Epidemica named it as the Boramez.

 In Ephraim Chambers' Cyclopædia, Agnus scythicus was described as a kind of zoophyte, said to grow in Tartary, resembling the figure and structure of a lamb.
 It was also called Agnus Vegetabilis, Agnus Tartaricus and bore the reported endonyms of Borometz, Borametz and Boranetz.

-In his book, The Vegetable Lamb of Tartary (1887), Henry Lee describes the legendary lamb as believed to be both a true animal and a living plant.
+In his book, The Vegetable Lamb of Tartary (1887), Henry Lee describes the legendary lamb as having been believed to be both a true animal and a living plant.
 However, he states that some writers believed the lamb to be the fruit of a plant, sprouting forward from melon-like seeds.
 Others, however, believed the lamb to be a living member of the plant that, once separated from it, would perish.
 The vegetable lamb was believed to have blood, bones, and flesh like that of a normal lamb.
 It was connected to the earth by a stem, similar to an umbilical cord, that propped the lamb up above ground.
 The cord could flex downward, allowing the lamb to feed on the grass and plants surrounding it.
 Once the plants within reach were eaten, the lamb died.
 It could be eaten, once dead, and its blood supposedly tasted sweet like honey.
 Its wool was said to be used by the native people of its homeland to make head coverings and other articles of clothing.
-The only carnivorous animals attracted to the lamb-plant (other than humans) were wolves.
+The only carnivorous animals attracted to the lamb plant (other than humans) were wolves.